Grammar Cheat Sheet – 6 Reasons Why Every Language Learner MUST Have One

 6 Reasons To Create A Grammar Cheat Sheet

+Grammar doesn’t look half as scary when it is on one piece of paper.
 Just take a look at the Japanese grammar cheat sheet (don’t worry if you don’t know Japanese – neither do I.)

+It also helps you to concentrate on all the most critical aspects of the language.
 It’s much easier to notice different patterns.
 And pattern recognition is something of tremendous value in enhancing memory, mind you!

-2) It decreases the activation energy
+2) It Decreases the Activation Energy

-The more time and steps it takes to start doing something, the greater the chance you won’t do it.
+Activation energy is the initial energy needed to start acting.
+The more time and steps it takes to start doing something, the higher the chance you won’t do it.

 Lower the activation energy for habits you want to adopt and raise it for habits you want to avoid.
 The more we can lower or even eliminate the activation energy for our desired actions, the more we enhance our ability to jump-start positive change.